Goosechase EDU: Educational Games and App for Educators – Pricing & Get Started

 Other benefits that can be achieved by building lesson content around games include:

-- Impactful games can be especially helpful in building subject knowledge with students who have difficulty focusing during a lecture/listening-based format.
+- Impactful games, including Goosechase Experiences, help build subject knowledge for students who have difficulty focusing during lecture-based formats.

-- Fun games can improve attitudes about learning, and increase academic scores.
+- Fun, interactive games can improve attitudes about learning and increase academic scores.

-- Games promote curiosity, improve focus, and help players build grit and determination, as they search to solve a problem or uncover an answer.
+- Games promote curiosity, improve focus, and help students build grit and determination as they complete Missions, submit photos or videos, and solve challenges.

-- There is better retention of subject matter.
-Instead of just listening and taking notes, students become active learners.
-Content is more likely to stick because they are using more skill sets to achieve the end result.
+- Retention of subject matter is improved.
+Instead of just listening and taking notes, students become active learners using mobile devices, digital tools, and Goosechase templates.
+Content is more likely to stick because they are using multiple skill sets to achieve the result.

 How can I make my high school class fun?

-- Add a little mystery (we all like to guess whodunit and why!).
+- Add a little mystery for a fun field trip (we all like to guess whodunit and why!).

 - Mix it up - teach lessons in different ways, to appeal to all your students.
 Present class material Jeopardy-style: give them a concept and work backwards, asking them to come up with questions relevant to the topic.